weatherforce/ipyleaflet-legend/README.md

 ipyleaflet-legend
 ===============================

-A custom legend based on this example https://leafletjs.com/examples/choropleth/
+A custom legend based on this example https://leafletjs.com/examples/choropleth/.
+It aim to pass a small legend configured as a dictionnary to ipyleaflet as a LeafletControl.

 Installation
 ------------